louketo/louketo-proxy/docs/user-guide.md

 for authentication and hand back a 403 for access denied.
 Most users will probably want to present the user with a more friendly sign-in and access denied page.
-You can pass the command line options (or via config file) paths to the files with `--signin-page=PATH`.
+You can pass the command line options (or via config file) paths to the files with `--sign-in-page=PATH`.
 The sign-in page will have a 'redirect' variable passed into the scope and holding the OAuth redirection URL.
 If you wish to pass additional variables into the templates, such as title, sitename and so on, you can use the -`-tags